taronavagyan/taronavagyan/README.md

 🌴 Based in Los Angeles

-🤔 Currently thinking about warmer weather
+🤔 Currently thinking about cooler weather

 💬 Ask me about chess!